Piranhas (2019 film)

-Piranhas (La paranza dei bambini) is a 2019 Italian drama film directed by Claudio Giovannesi.
+Piranhas (La paranza dei bambini) is a 2019 Italian crime drama film directed by Claudio Giovannesi.
 It was selected to compete for the Golden Bear at the 69th Berlin International Film Festival, where it won the Silver Bear for Best Screenplay.

 Plot

 A group of 15-year-old boys from the neighbourhood Rione Sanità in Naples, dreaming to gain power and easy money, make their way on to the city's world of crime.
 In the unconsciousness of their age, they live between good and evil deeds, thinking that crime can be their only chance of life.